-In July 2021, the Company engaged two consultants to perform certain public and investor relations services in consideration for warrants to purchase 25,000 shares of common stock with a five-year term and an exercise price of \$125.60 each, 2,500 shares of common stock each, and 10,000 restricted stock units each.
+In July 2021, the Company engaged two consultants to perform certain public and investor relations services in consideration for warrants to purchas@,083 shares of common stock with a five-year term and an exercise price of \$1,507.20 each, 208 shares of common stock each, and833 restricted stock units each.
 The restricted stock units vested over one year with 50% of the vesting contingent upon certain market conditions.
 These equity awards were contingent upon shareholder approval of an amended and restated 2021 Omnibus Plan at a special shareholder meeting in January 2022, at which time the warrants were replaced by non-qualified stock options with similar terms.
-As the original terms of the awards did not satisfy the grant date criteria for an equity award, as of December 31, 2021, the Company recorded a liability \$1,342,479 to reflect the estimated value of services received during the period.
+As the original terms of the awards did not satisfy the grant date criteria for an equity award, as of December 31, 2021, the Company recorded a liability of \$1,342,479 to reflect the estimated value of services received during the period.
 On February 14, 2022, the equity awards were granted, and the Company reclassified the outstanding liability to stockholders' equity (See Note 9 for additional details of the Company's stock-based compensation).